-No double moon in 2018, or ever | EarthSky.org
+Mars big as the moon on August 27? | EarthSky.org

 Mars can never appear as large as a full moon as seen from Earth.
 As seen from Earth, in months when Mars does appear side by side with a full moon, Mars’ diameter appears, on average, about 1/140th the diameter of the full moon.

-In other words, you’d have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.
+In other words, you’d have to line up 140 planet Mars – side by side – to equal the moon’s diameter.

-Want to see planets, meteor showers, eclipses?
-Visit our night sky page – updated daily
+Earth and Mars had a particularly close opposition on on July 27, 2018.
+Beginning around July 7, Mars bumped Jupiter out of the second-brightest planet slot; Mars has been the second-brightest planet (after Venus) and will remain so until about September 7, 2018.
+Mars’ opposition happens whenever we pass between it and the sun in our smaller, faster orbit.
+Mars was closest to us on July 31, closer than it’s been since 2003!
+It’s been bright and very reddish!
+Like a dot of flame.

 Ah, Mars.
 World of dreams and visions.
 Mars is the world orbiting one step outward from Earth’s orbit.
 This world is slightly smaller than Earth – but slightly larger than Earth’s moon.
 Mars is also much much farther away than Earth’s moon.
 It’s hard to comprehend what little specks the planets and moons are in contrast to the vastness of space, but let me put it this way.
 Earth’s moon is about a light-second away.
-Traveling at 186,000 miles per second, light bouncing from the moon’s surface takes about a second to reach us here on Earth.
+Traveling at 186,000 miles per second (300,000 km/sec), light bouncing from the moon’s surface takes about a second to reach us here on Earth.
 Meanwhile, light from Mars takes much much longer to reach Earth – from several minutes to about 20 minutes – with the difference being the result of Earth’s and Mars’ motions around the sun.
 In other words, when Mars is on the same side of the sun as Earth, its distance from us is less than when it’s on the far side of the sun from us.

 The moon is much closer than Mars, and that’s why we see the moon as a bright disk in our sky.
 Meanwhile – to the eye – Mars never appears as anything but a reddish starlike point.

 So how did this rumor of Mars-as-big-and-bright-as-the-moon get started?
 It started with an actual (though much more subtle) event in 2003.
 On August 27 of that year, Earth and Mars came very slightly closer than they’d been in nearly 60,000 years.
-Center-to-center, Earth and Mars were less than 35 million miles apart – just over three light-minutes apart.
+Center-to-center, Earth and Mars were less than 35 million miles apart (about 56 million km) – just over three light-minutes apart.
 The last people to come so close to Mars were Neanderthals.
 Astronomy writers like me had a field day that year, talking about Mars at its closest.
 Was it a spectacular sight?
 Yes!
-Mars looked like a dot of flame in the night sky.

 Was Mars as big and bright as the moon, even at its closest in 2003?
 Never.
 But the legend continues …

 The 2003 event was part of that 15-year cycle for Mars, mentioned above.

 Think of Earth and Mars in orbit around the sun again.
 Neither Earth nor Mars has a circular orbit.
 Both worlds have elliptical orbits … like squashed circles.

 So both Earth and Mars have a closest point to the sun.
 Maybe you can see that – when Earth passes between the sun and Mars (opposition) around the time Mars is closest to the sun (perihelion) – Earth and Mars come closest.

 The diagram below, used with the kind permission of the Royal Astronomical Society of Canada, helps show why.

-If you look closely at this diagram, you can see that Earth and Mars will have a particularly close opposition in mid-2018.
-Mars will be closer than it’s been since 2003!
-It’ll be bright and very reddish!
-Again, like a dot of flame.

 Bottom line: Mars can never appear as large as a full moon in Earth’s sky.
 The email – or social media – claims to the contrary are a hoax.
-However, 2018 will be an excellent year for Mars.
-Watch for this hoax to rev up as Mars brightens in our sky, culminating in an extra bright Mars (but still, a starlike Mars) around late July.
+However, 2020 is an excellent year for Mars.
+It’s once-in-two-years opposition – middle of the best time of year to see it – will come in October.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.